-People's Risks: Lack of succession planning and recruitment, individual's goals not aligned with Company's goals and workplace safety.
+People's Risks: Lack of succession planning and recruitment, individual's goals not aligned with Company's goals, lack of required skills, lack of staff development, inadequate performance management systems and workplace safety.

-IT Risks: Inadequate system design or capability to maintain business functionality, information security (exposure to loss of records and data leakage).
+IT Risks: Inadequate system design or capability to maintain business functionality, hardware and software failure and human error.